spectro30/docs/docs/guides/mongodb/tls-ssl-encryption/overview.md

 8. When it finds one, it creates certificate secrets `tls-secrets`(server, client, exporter secrets etc.) that holds the actual certificate signed by the CA.

-9. `KubeDB` community operator watches for the Certificate secrets `tls-secrets`.
+9. `KubeDB` Community operator watches for the Certificate secrets `tls-secrets`.

 10. When it finds all the tls-secret, it creates the related `StatefulSets` so that MongoDB database can be configured with TLS/SSL.